 To prevent signal reflections in the cable and to improve noise rejection in both the RS422 and RS485 mode, the receiver end of the cable should be terminated with a resistance equal to the characteristic impedance of the cable.
-(The exception is when the line is driven by an RS422 driver that is never "tristated" or disconnected from the line.
+(An exception to this is the case where the line is driven by an RS422 driver that is never "tristated" or disconnected from the line.
 In this case, the driver provides a low internal impedance that terminates the line at that end.)